 Let's take a look at a quick example to see how that happens.

-That's an increase of $100,000 over four years, with an initial investment of just $30,000.
+That's an increase of $48,000 over three years, with an initial investment of just $30,000.
 Is there any wonder that people are interested in real estate?
-With a flat stock market over those same three years, that 333% return on investment has many people looking for real estate investment opportunities beyond just owning a home.
+A 160% return on investment has many people looking for real estate opportunities beyond just owning a home.

 A second way investors can participate in a booming real estate market is by owning investment properties.
 This is a topic that has been covered in more detail elsewhere on this website, but the method involves taking physical possession of the investment property, just like a second home.